habsfanhak/assessment-fe/README.md

 This is the front-end for the STIKBOOK coding assessment.
+Live deployment at https://assessment-fe-zeta.vercel.app/

 You can run 'npm i' to install all required packages.